 The video has been created to give critical care patients – many of whom are sedated during their admission – and their families an insight into the care they would have received to help with their psychological rehabilitation following their discharge.

 Tamasin King, who is a critical care sister based at Ipswich Hospital, said: “A lot of our former patients find it really helpful to come back to the unit after their discharge so that they can see where they received care and ask questions about the equipment we use.
-As COVID-19 restrictions mean that isn’t currently possible, we thought we would put together a video instead.
+As Coronavirus (COVID-19) restrictions mean that isn’t currently possible, we thought we would put together a video instead.

 “Patients who survive a critical illness can be left with ongoing psychological issues.
 We hope that watching this video will help them with their recovery by explaining more about some of the care they would’ve received and the different staff who were involved in their rehabilitation.”